wurquhar/PTLDevOpsDay/docs/slides/content/social-contracts.md

 </br></br>

 1. In table groups, work together to:
-    - Choose a team name
     - Discuss how you want to work together this week
     - Write your Social Contract
-    - Record your team button
 </br></br>
-2. Think about any aspects of your Social Contract that are appropriate for the entire class so that we can write the class Social Contract.
+2. Think about any aspects of your Social Contract that are appropriate for the entire team so that we can write the team Social Contract for how we'll spend the next few days.
+</br></br>
+_Phrases are fine, sticky notes are your friend_

 </div>
 <div class="col" data-markdown>